jbogarin/go-cisco-spark-resty/docs/PeopleApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **GetPerson**
-> Person GetPerson($personId)
+> Person GetPerson($personID)

 Shows details for a person, by ID.

 Shows details for a person, by ID.
 Certain fields, such as status or lastActivity, will only be displayed for people within your organization or an organzation you manage.
-Specify the person ID in the personId parameter in the URI.
+Specify the person ID in the personID parameter in the URI.

 ### Parameters